Swearing on Oath

 So much in clinical negligence litigation turns on the opinions of expert witnesses as the case of Arksey demonstrates.
 Legal representatives have to work hard to ensure that their clients benefit from expert evidence of the standard they deserve.

-Nigel Poole QC’s new book, ‘Clinical Negligence Made Clear’ will be out in October 2019.
+Nigel Poole QC’s new book, ‘Clinical Negligence Made Clear’ is out now!

-It will also be very helpful for expert witnesses, and doctors who get caught up in litigation.
+It is a great introduction to clinical negligence law for non-lawyers, lawyers with no experience of clinical negligence, expert witnesses, and doctors who get caught up in litigation.